HuascarMC/CodeClan-Project-European-Capitals-Game/README.md

 # European Capitals Game

-Play the game [here](https://european-capitals.herokuapp.com/), allow a few seconds to wake up the server if it's been idling for a while.
+Play the game [here](https://european-capitals.herokuapp.com/), allow a few seconds to wake up the server in case it's been idling for a while.

 ## Purpose